ThinkSys/mediapipe-reactnative/README.md

 ##
 ```
-Additionally, include the files from the library's assets in your project's ios folder
+Additionally, download these model task files and add them in your project's ios folder
 and for Android, place them under android/app/src/main/assets
 ```